Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 ## Overview

 The CertificateVerifier contracts are responsible for verifying certificates from an offchain task, on-chain.
-The operatorSet tables are updated by the [`OperatorTableUpdater`](./OperatorTableUpdater.md) to.
+The operatorSet tables are configured by the [`OperatorTableUpdater`](./OperatorTableUpdater.md) and updated in the `CertificateVerifier` by an offchain process.
 These contracts support two signature schemes: ECDSA for individual signatures and BN254 for aggregated signatures.

 Both verifiers implement staleness checks based on a `maxStalenessPeriod` to ensure certificates are not verified against outdated operator information.